Omega-3 Fatty Acids

 - Improved overall survival in patients undergoing liver resection surgery for colorectal cancer liver metastases

-- Reduced the extent of blood vessel networks consistent with reduced creation of new blood vessels to supply tumors (angiogenesis) with EPA use
+- Reduced extent of blood vessel networks consistent with reduced creation of new blood vessels to supply tumors (angiogenesis) with EPA use

 Prostate Cancer